Bath-Spa-Students/web-dev-1-a1-set-exercises-ayisha33mannan/Chapter-6-Javascript/Exercises/README.md

 * Present the user with the rgb value they need to guess
 * Present the user with at least three possible colour options including the correct colour.
 * The possible options should be interactive and when clicked inform the user if they were correct or incorrect.
-* The game should continue until they player has run out of lives
+* The game should continue until they
-* At the end of the game the user should be presented with a final score and ability to replay the game
+* At the end of the gameplayer has run out of lives the user should be presented with a final score and ability to replay the game
 * Include index.html, style.css and index.js files.
 * Include Comments throughout every file.
 * Implement clean and professional creative styling.